');

 About Richmond, CA

-Richmond is a major city in California with a population of 115,396 residents.
-The median household income is $90,038 per year, which is above the national average.
-The median age in Richmond is 37.6 years.
+Richmond is a major city located in California with a population of 115,396 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $90,038 per year, which is 20% above the national median of $75,149.
+The median age of 37.6 years is close to the US median age of 38.9 years.

 Cost of Living in Richmond, CA